exaithrg/ghrvimrc/README.md

-dd "delete and copy current line" ddp "swap lines" cc "change the whole line" zz "current to screen center" zt "current to screen top" zb "current to screen bottom" o "new line and start insert"
+dd "delete and copy current line" ddp "swap lines" cc "change the whole line" o "new line and start insert"
 O "new line above and start insert" de "del to the end space without space"